KelvinMsft/DeviceMon/README.md

 # DeviceMon

-DeviceMon is a Windows Driver that implemented Virtualization Based PCI Device Monitor.
+DeviceMon is a Windows Driver that intercept the communication between your PCI devices and kernel driver.

 # Environment
   * Visual Studio 2015 update 3